cwhuang29/vocaboost-ext/README.md

 # VocaBoost - GRE Vocabulary Highlighter

+View VocaBoost official website on [here](https://www.vocabularyboost.com/).

-Install this extension on [chrome web store](https://chrome.google.com/webstore/detail/gre-vocabulary-highlighte/gfkmbmplhjdoejicgmaldndkcnnpplho).
+Install VocaBoost extension on [Chrome Web Store](https://chrome.google.com/webstore/detail/gre-vocabulary-highlighte/gfkmbmplhjdoejicgmaldndkcnnpplho).

-The goal of this project is to assist non-native English speakers in preparing for the GRE exam.
-When a user is browsing webpages, all the GRE vocabularies are highlighted.
-A popup window with definitions, examples, and a link to the Cambridge Dictionary is displayed when the mouse hovers/clicks the highlighted word.
+Install VocaBoost app on [App Store](https://apps.apple.com/app/vocabboost/id6447704480).

+VocaBoost is designed to help non-native English speakers improve their language skills and prepare for the GRE exam.
+With over 1500 of the most commonly used GRE vocabulary and phrases, VocaBoost is an essential tool for anyone looking to boost their English proficiency.

+This browser extension that highlights 1500 GRE words on every web page you visit.
+When you hover mouse over a highlighted word, a popup window appears with its definition, examples, and a link to an online dictionary for further reference.

+If you come across an unfamiliar word, simply add it to your list and review it later on our app or by clicking the icon in browser toolbar.

+With VocaBoost, you can expand your English vocabulary and enhance your language skills no matter where you are or what you're doing.

+### Features

+* Login with Google account to save all the collected words, and synchronize with the app!

-Users can add/remove words from their collection by clicking the star icon, and review their word list by clicking the extension's icon in the browser toolbar.
+* Add/remove words from their collection by clicking the star icon, and review their word list by clicking the extension's icon in the browser toolbar.

-Users can login with Google account (just click the button and they are good to go) to save all the collected words and setting!

-Users can also change the highlight color, the popup window's font size, and the language of the dictionary by clicking the extension icon on the toolbar.
+* Change the highlight color, the popup window's font size, and the language of the dictionary by clicking the extension icon on the toolbar.

-There are about 1500 most common GRE vocabulary words collected.

 ## Demo